olaviinha/IlluminatiFinder/README.md

 1. Open [Illuminati Finder](https://joku.asia/esim/illuminati-finder/) in browser.
 1. Input an image URL.
-2. Copy result image and paste it everywhere you can.
+2. Copy result image and paste it everywhere you can to wake up sheeple.

 ## Demo